Download the Red Line Fact Sheet:

 The Alternatives Analysis study provided recommendations for the Red Line’s vehicle type, route, station locations, and operating features.
 Following this initial planning process, the study will proceed into phases that include a federally mandated environmental review, engineering and design, and finally construction and operation.

 Recommended Vehicle Type

 Bus Rapid Transit is the recommended vehicle type for the Red Line.
 Light rail, streetcars, and commuter rail were also evaluated, but existing population density, employment density, potential ridership, right-of-way constraints, and operating characteristics such as travel time benefits, development potential, and capital costs indicated that Bus Rapid Transit is the best fit for the Red Line.

-The Alternatives Analysis study recommends a 28-mile route utilizing rapid transit service to connect Carmel
+The Alternatives Analysis and subsequent refinement studies recommend a 36-mile route utilizing rapid transit service to connect Westfield and Carmel

 Greenwood (south) via Downtown Indianapolis.
 The route connects strong employment locations, visitor destinations, educational and health institutions, and other significant destinations within our region.

 This map illustrates the recommended route.

 Recommended station locations reflect a strength for future development potential, as well as highest demand for service, based on the amount of residential, employment, attraction, educational, or health facilities located within 1/4-1/2 mile of the identified intersections.

 In addition, preliminary station design concepts have been created to help the community visualize how a potential station may function in certain areas.
 The stations are intended to include sustainable, durable materials; have modular components to enable growth for special events or over time as demand increases; include amenities like seating, paying for your ticket at the station instead of on the vehicle, and real-time arrival information among others; and would vary in size to fit the context of the station area.